 Even writing the “opened” date on the container didn’t help.
 In Dad’s mind, if the expiration date was – for example – two weeks in the future, that was the last date he could use the product.

-6) Forgetting To Pay Bills
+9) Forgetting To Pay Bills

-If you notice that bills are piling up and late notices are starting to come in then it may certainly be time to consider helping your elderly parents with this task.
+If you notice that unpaid bills are piling up and late notices are starting to come in then it may certainly be time to consider helping your elderly loved ones with this task.

 Of course, every individual person and circumstances are different.
 My father was still able to drive safely for the first year that he lived in an ALF so he still had to make care insurance payments.

-7) Showing Signs Of Depression
+10) Showing Signs Of Depression

 Sometimes older people who are depressed appear to feel tired, have trouble sleeping, or seem grumpy and irritable.
 Confusion or attention problems caused by depression can sometimes look like Alzheimer’s disease or other brain disorders.
 Older adults also may have more medical conditions, such as heart disease, stroke, or cancer, which may cause depressive symptoms.
-Or they may be taking medications with side effects that contribute to depression. — National Institute on Aging
+Or they may be taking medications with side effects that contribute to depression.National Institute on Aging

 When my grandmother turned 90, I remember being appalled when she said she was ready to die.
 As a young person, I couldn’t imagine having that outlook, but then she told me she was lonely.

 Keep in mind that the National Institute on Aging also says that “for older adults who experience depression for the first time later in life, the depression may be related to changes that occur in the brain and body as a person ages.”

-8) Becoming More Isolated In Their Home
+11) Becoming More Isolated

-If you notice that your parent is not going out with friends as much as they used to or if they are not going to church or participating in other activities that they used to do it may be that they are becoming more and more isolated at home.
-This is especially true if they live alone.
+If you notice that your loved one is not going out with friends as much as they used to or if they are not going to church or show a lack of interest in participating in other activities that they used to, these are common signs that they are becoming more and more isolated at home.

-Depression may be playing a part of that or it may be that their friends have moved away, they are unable to do the activities they used to enjoy or that it’s simply just too difficult to get out of the house.
+Depression may be playing a part of that or it may be that their friends have moved away, they are unable to do the activities they used to enjoy, or that it’s simply just too difficult to get out of the house.

 In the study sponsored by the AARP, researchers from the University of Michigan surveyed a group of about 2,000 Americans ages 50 to 80.
 More than a third of seniors in the poll said they felt a lack of companionship at least some of the time, and 27% said they sometimes or often felt isolated; most of the people who said they lacked companionship also felt isolated, and vice versa.
-Almost 30% said they socialized with friends, family or neighbors once a week or less. – Time.com
+Almost 30% said they socialized with friends, family or neighbors once a week or less.Time.com

-Living in a building with others in your same age group and participating in activities that all residents are able to participate in can help to alleviate those feelings of loneliness.
+Living in a building with others in your same age group and participating in activities and social events that all residents are able to participate in can help alleviate those feelings of loneliness.

-There are some health related red flags that you should take notice of to let you know that your senior loved one needs more help than they used to.
+There are some health-related red flags that you should take notice of to let you know that your senior loved one needs more help than they used to.